PlaidCloud/website/content/en/docs/tutorials/security/apparmor.md

 ### Restricting profiles with the PodSecurityPolicy

 {{< note >}}
-PodSecurityPolicy is deprecated in Kubernetes v1.21, and will be removed in v1.25.
+PodSecurityPolicy is deprecated in PlaidCloud v1.21, and will be removed in v1.25.
 See [PodSecurityPolicy documentation](/docs/concepts/policy/pod-security-policy/) for more information.
 {{< /note >}}